awslabs/aws-encryption-sdk-java/README.md

 ## Public API

-The public API that we maintain includes all public classes in the in the `com.amazonaws.encryptionsdk` package unless otherwise documented.
-Our [versioning policy](./VERSIONING.rst) applies to this public API.
+Our [versioning policy](./VERSIONING.rst) applies to all public and protected classes/methods/fields in the  `com.amazonaws.encryptionsdk` package unless otherwise documented.

 The `com.amazonaws.encryptionsdk.internal` package is not included in this public API.